fraykate/team3/SQL_TESTING.md

 ### Tests
   * When trying to movie to list check for duplicates
   * Check that movies in LikedMovies aren't in DislikedMovies and visversa
+  * Reference the Login Information table to ensure the user is valid.
+  * Reference the Movies table to ensure the movie is valid.
   *

 ## Movies